nmacedo/MSV/Systems/FM2CF/README.md

 A very minimal example related to SPL engineering.

 ### Description
-The [fm2cfs.qvtr](Resources/fm2cfs.qvtr) transformation is a (very) simplified SPL scenario between a feature model and 2 system configurations.
+The [fm2cfs.qvtr](Resources/fm2cfs.qvtr) transformation is a (very) simplified Software Product Line (SPL) development scenario between a feature model and 2 system configurations.

 Every mandatory feature on the feature model must be present in the configurations, while every feature selected in the configuration must belong to the feature model.